wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 Requires at least: 4.5
 Tested up to: 5.2.1
 Requires PHP: 5.3
-Stable tag: 0.6
+Stable tag: 0.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Timestamp your WordPress content into the blockchain.
-Instant and forever free.
-Without any middle layer solution.
+Timestamp your WordPress content on the blockchain to proof trust.
 No blockchain knowledge needed.

 == Description ==